-When scheduling students for PBT or CBT, consideration is important as students cannot use dual modes of testing.
-Once CBT occurs, students cannot move to PBTs or vice versa.
+When scheduling students for PBT or CBT, it is important to take into consideration that students cannot use dual modes of testing.
+Once CBT occurs, students cannot move to PBT or vice-versa.
 Also, PBT students cannot have two answer documents (ADs) for the same content areas.
 The ADs cannot be merged together at any point once shipped.